-The University's Workers' Compensation Program is administered by Safety and Risk Services.
-If you have any questions about the program, please call 541-345-8316.
+The University's Workers' Compensation Program is administered by the Office of Risk Management (ORM).
+If you have any questions about the program, please call 541-346-8912 or 541-345-8316.

 All University of Oregon employees, including GEs, are covered by workers' compensation insurance through SAIF Corporation.
 This coverage is for occupational injuries, illnesses or diseases that arise out of or in the course and scope of employment.